aypan17/llm-feedback/README.md

-# Test-time Feedback Loops Drive In-Context Reward Hacking in LLMs
+# Feedback Loops Drive In-Context Reward Hacking in LLMs
-This repository contains code for the paper [Test-time Feedback Loops Drive In-context Reward Hacking in LLMs](drive.google.com).
+This repository contains code for the paper [Feedback Loops Drive In-context Reward Hacking in LLMs](https://arxiv.org/abs/2402.06627).
 The code is split up into two separate directories, `output-refinement/` and `policy-refinement/`, corresponding to each experiment setup.
 All experiments are run by first `cd`-ing into the relevant directory.